geonaut/Text-analysis-script-Python-NLTK-Jinja-Bootstrap-/readme.md

 * Setup 'part of speech' tagging to extract certain types of words, such as verbs or nouns
 * Setup input for different files types, including scraped data
 * Have one context sentence per file
+* Sort the table by word frequency
+* Display the word frequency after repsective filenames.